rothskeller/packet-shell/README.md

     packet new        create a new outgoing message packet queue      queue an unsent message to be sent packet quit       quit the packet shell
-    packet receive    connect and receive incoming messages (no send) packet reply      create a new reply to a received message packet resend     create a new draft copy of a sent message packet send       connect and send queued messages (no receive) packet show       show a message
+    packet set        change a field value in an unsent, outgoing message packet show       show a message

 Running the `packet` command with no arguments starts a shell, in which multiple packet commands can be run without the `packet` prefix word.

-Most of the commands take, as arguments, the identification of a message.
+Most of the commands take a «message-id» as an argument, identifying the message to act on.
 Messages can be identified by either their local message ID or, if known, their remote message ID.
 The prefix and/or suffix can be left off of the message ID if not needed for uniqueness, so usually messages are identified by just the sequence number part of the message ID.
 Leading zeros are not required or significant.

-If the “command” listed after the word `packet` is a message ID of an existing message, a default command is invoked on that message.
-The default command is `edit` for unsent outgoing messages and `show` for all other messages.
+Some of the commands take a «field-name» as an argument, identifying a specific field of the message.
+The «field-name» can be either the PackItForms tag for the field (including any trailing period), or a shortened version of the field name as shown in the `show` and `edit` commands.
+The `packet` command uses heuristics to select the best matching field for whatever name is given.
+(Hint: string together all of the capital letters of the field name, like `tl` for “To Location”.)

 ## Configure Command